gbarbalat/Globalization/README.md

 Statistical analysis employed targeted maximum likelihood estimation using the lmtp package.

 1- Read and clean data
-using read_clean.R and read_clean_AllGI.R (the latter uses all globalization indices) We then obtain databases for each disorders in .RData files
+using read_clean.R and read_clean_AllGI.R (the latter uses all globalization indices).
+We then obtain databases for each disorders in .RData files

 2- Perform the analysis